Skip to Content

 See Add tags to a LOG_EVENT using a special column syntax.

-Collect values into an array using a specified sort order in SQL statements
+New feature: Collect values into an array using a specified sort order in SQL statements

 The SQL transform now supports the ORDERED_ARRAY_AGG() function, which allows you to collect values into an array sorted by one or more specified keys.
 This function is useful for tasks that require reconstructing a sequence of events, such as log messages ordered by time.